Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 We have not run ours on a schedule so we can step through what is happening.
 However the principle is the same.
 Let's switch over to the Zamboni account and see it in action.

 <!-- ------------------------ -->
-## Consumer Account (Zamoboni) -  Manually Inspect Automated Pipeline
+## Consumer Account (Zamboni) -  Manually Inspect Automated Pipeline
 Duration: 15

 In production, this step would most likely be an automated ingestion pipeline form a source system.
-However for this example we have set the schedule to once a year to avoind unnecessary credit consumption
+However for this example we have set the schedule to once a year to avoid unnecessary credit consumption

 First, lets check if our stream has picked up the changes in our shared table